resilience-coffee/resilience-coffee.org/README.md

 ## When, Where, How

-Our virtual meetups, held twice a month, provide an opportunity to engage in thoughtful discussions on topics related to building resilient systems.
-We loosely follow a [Lean Coffee](http://leancoffee.org/) format, encouraging open dialogue and shared learning.

 On first Thursdays we have sessions that are time-zone friendly to Americas' afternoons and (next day) Friday mornings in [APAC](https://en.m.wikipedia.org/wiki/Asia-Pacific).

 On third Fridays we have sessions for [EMEA](https://en.m.wikipedia.org/wiki/Europe,_the_Middle_East_and_Africa) afternoons and Americas' mornings.